March 3, 2023

 Join the Chimera crew, where no-one is treated as ‘temporary’.
 We are on the lookout for top notch talent to fill flexible, fairly-paid sales assistant opportunities, both temporary and permanent.

-Changing the face of retail recruitment.
+We're changing the face of retail recruitment.
+Ready to get started?